 The Zika Virus Travel Advice Guide

-Zika Virus is a potential risk when traveling to areas where mosquitoes spread the virus.
-Travelers can protect themselves by finding current transmission areas and taking precautions to prevent bites like wearing repellant.
+The Zika virus is a potential risk when traveling to areas where mosquitoes spread it.
+Travelers can protect themselves by finding current transmission areas and taking precautions to prevent bites, like wearing insect repellent.

 Discover the world's top